Using Jacques Herbin Blotter Paper

 What is a Rocking Blotter?

-The rocking blotter is simple, it holds the blotting paper and you just rock it back and forth over your wet writing, which soaks up the excess ink and allows you to then handle the paper without smearing ink.
+The rocking blotter holds the blotting paper, and you just rock it back and forth over your wet writing.
+The paper soaks up the excess ink and allows you to then handle the paper without smearing ink.

 Herbin Rocking Blotter on its side